dhminch/MinchList/README.md

 My friend summed this up perfectly, so I'm just going to quote him: *Certifications help honest people validate their knowledge and skills, and help dishonest people gain an undeserving edge over others when competing for a position within a company, which in turn devalues the cert and oversaturates the job market with what would otherwise be prestigious career achievements.*

 I agree, most certifications are not worth that much *as a credential* because too many unqualified people have them.
 However, the training courses for the certifications may help you, especially if you are new to the field.
+Focus on learning as much as you can, especially if your employer is nice enough to give you time to go to a course, rather than just passing the test.

 Popular entry level certifications are: CompTIA's Network+ and Security+ and EC-Council's Certified Ethical Hacker (CEH).
 SANS provides very expensive, but good training and their certificates are better, such as GCIH.
-ISC2's CISSP is a more managerial level of certification and is usually what gets the most eye rolls.
+ISC2's CISSP is a more managerial level of certification and is usually what gets the most eye rolls, but HR likes it too.

 Offensive Security's OSCP and OSCE are typically the most well-regarded.
 To pass, you take a multi-day exam in a lab environment so it is orders of magnitude more difficult than any other certification.
 However, Offensive Security now requires you to be subject to a lot of monitoring (software/video/audio) while taking the exam, which makes people less wild about the experience.